edubart/nelua-lang/docs/pages/manual.md

 Technical specification of the Nelua language.
 {: .lead}

-This page is under construction and very incomplete.
+This page is under construction and is very incomplete.
 {: .callout.callout-info}

 ## 1 - Introduction

-Nelua is a minimal, simple, efficient, statically typed, compiled, meta programmable, safe and extensible systems programming language with a [Lua](https://www.lua.org/about.html) flavor.
+Nelua is a minimal, simple, efficient, statically typed, compiled, metaprogrammable, safe, and extensible systems programming language with a [Lua](https://www.lua.org/about.html) flavor.

-Nelua is designed for performance sensitive applications, like real-time applications and game engines.
+Nelua is designed for performance-sensitive applications, like real-time applications and game engines.
-It has syntax and semantics similar to Lua, but is designed to be able to work with optional garbage collection, type notations and free from an interpreter.
+It has syntax and semantics similar to Lua, but it is designed to work with optional garbage collection and type notations and is free of an interpreter.

-Nelua uses ahead of time compilation to compile to optimized native binaries and is meta programmable at compile-time using Lua, making possible to specialize static code at compile-time with ease to create efficient applications.
+Nelua uses ahead-of-time compilation to compile to optimized native binaries, and is metaprogrammable at compile-time using Lua, making it possible to specialize static code at compile-time with ease in order to create efficient applications.

-Nelua has two choices for memory management, it's the developer choice to use garbage collection or manual memory management depending on his use case.
+Nelua has two choices for memory management.
+It is the developer's choice whether to use garbage collection or manual memory management.
-By default the garbage collection enabled, to make the language more familiar and easy to use for users coming from Lua.
+By default garbage collection is enabled to make the language more familiar and easy to use for users coming from Lua.

-Nelua compiler is written in Lua, this makes Nelua extensible, thus programmers may add new extensions to the language at compile time using its Lua preprocessor, such as new grammars, AST definitions, semantics, type checkers, code generation and behaviors to the compiler.
+The Nelua compiler is written in Lua.
+This makes Nelua extensible.
+Programmers may add new extensions to the language at compile-time using the Lua preprocessor, such as new grammars, AST definitions, semantics, type checkers, code generation, and other behaviors.

-Nelua permits mixing two approaches when coding, a more low-level approach using specific Nelua's idioms, such as type notations, efficient data structures (records, static arrays), manual memory management and pointers, which makes the performance efficient as C.
-Or a more high-level approach using Lua's idioms, such as tables, metatables and untyped variables, which makes the compiler uses a runtime library to provide the dynamic functionality.
+Nelua permits mixing two approaches when coding: a more low-level approach using Nelua-specific idioms, e.g. type notations, records, static arrays, manual memory management, pointers, etc., which make the performance efficient as C, or a more high-level approach using Lua's idioms, such as tables, metatables and untyped variables, which makes the compiler use a runtime library to provide dynamic functionality.

-Nelua compiles to C first then to the target native binary.
+Nelua compiles to C first, then to the target native binary.

 Nelua stands for *Native Extensible Lua*.